sonhn85/DuckDBExcelAddin/README.md

 DuckDB has fundamentally changed what is possible for local and offline analytics.

-Many analytical tasks previously required:
+Many analytical workflows traditionally relied on combinations of:

 - Database servers
-- Complex ETL pipelines
+- ETL pipelines
-- Heavy frameworks
-- Python programming
+- Python notebooks
-- Notebooks
-- Specialized BI tools
+- BI tools

 These tools can be difficult to deploy and are often unfamiliar to many office users and managers.